-- 3.1 This policy applies to all pupils on roll at the school.
+- 3.1 This policy applies to all pupils on roll at the school, including those in the Early Years.
 It applies when being educated in school, when on educational visits, and when off-site at school related events.
 This policy applies when pupils are travelling to and from school on public transport.
-Any responsibilities of 'adults' refers to employees and others acting in a supervisory role with pupils. - 3.2 This policy also applies to all staff, visitors and third party contractors
+Any responsibilities of 'adults' refers to employees and others acting in a supervisory role with pupils. - 3.2 This policy also applies to all staff, visitors, and third-party contractors